Editorial: A proper first response, but Panama needs to raise its guard

 While that was going on, a supporter of the capitol invaders posted a message on an English-language Facebook group defending the actions and saying that she would be moving to Panama.
 Down the thread she told the editor, a Panamanian citizen, to leave Panama.

 Panama has a spotty record when it comes to incursions by US extremists.
 A Florida “patriot” militia that tried to set up shop in Bocas del Toro did take a police suggestion to leave Panama.
-But a Colorado far right radio personality who had served time in prison and who took his surname from the infamous Montana Freemen was allowed to come here, pitch bogus investment schemes and abuse the legal system when properly identified by The Panama News as a “hustler.”
+But a Colorado far right radio personality who had served time in prison for fraud and who took his surname from the infamous Montana Freemen was allowed to come here, pitch bogus investment schemes and abuse the legal system when properly identified by The Panama News as a “hustler.”

 And what of the Trump phenomenon?
 The Trump Organization ran an extortion attempt on the Varela administration.
 The US president’s family business leaned on the former Panamanian president in a vain attempt to override our laws and hold onto the management contract for the former Trump Ocean Club against the wishes of the condo owners.